 The master plan also contains an activation plan to implement improvements and create new recreational and commercial opportunities within the existing harbour boundary.
 This medium-term plan refocuses on the community enjoyment of the marina and is a celebration of the marina’s past.

 Southern Foreshore Landscaping

-The contract has been awarded to local indigenous company, Carey MC Pty Ltd and will create and support local jobs.
+The contract was awarded to local Indigenous company, Carey MC Pty Ltd, successfully creating and supporting local jobs.